Nipsey Hussle’s killer gets 60 years to life in prison

 In an impact statement before the sentence was handed down, Herman “Cowboy” Douglas, a close friend of Hussle who was standing with him when he was killed and testified during the trial, told the judge that the killing was a tremendous loss both for him personally and for the South Los Angeles community where Hussle was a business leader, and an inspiration.

-“Nipsey was my friend, he was like a son, he was like a dad,” Douglas said.
+“Nipsey was my friend, he was like a son, he was like a dad,” said Douglas, who took off his black cowboy hat as he entered the courtroom and wore a sweatshirt with a picture of Hussle on the front.
 “Our community right now, we lost everything, everything we worked for.
 One man’s mistake, one man’s action, messed up a whole community.”

 Douglas said Hussle’s store and surrounding businesses that he owned and supported have been closed down, and it has meant that “the Homies don’t have nothing to do.”